 What Is the UPS Text Scam & How to Avoid It

 The UPS text scam is type of phishing scam where fraudsters claim to be from UPS and divulge fake information about a delivery – like tracking numbers, a supposed missed delivery or a rescheduled delivery.
-If the victim clicks on the link, he may be asked to provide PII, pay a sum, or instal malware.
+If the victim clicks on the link, he may be asked to provide PII, pay a sum, or install malware.

 These fake UPS texts work so well because they slip right under your radar.
 You get a text message informing you of a missed delivery or other package delivery issue that needs your attention.
 There’s a link included to make the process easier.
 No big deal, right?